Martin Gruebele: Current positions

-Gruebele was Head of Chemistry (2017–2020) and currently James R. Eiszner Endowed Chair (2008–present) in Chemistry, Professor of Physics, Professor of Biophysics and Quantitative Biology, Professor in the Center for Advanced Study, and Professor in the Carle-Illinois College of Medicine.
-He also is a faculty member of the Beckman Institute at the University of Illinois, and was an Adjunct Professor of Physics at Michigan State University to support biological physics faculty mentoring.
+Gruebele, now professor emeritus, was Head of chemistry (2017–2020) and James R. Eiszner Endowed Chair in Chemistry (2008–2024), professor of physics, professor of biophysics and quantitative biology, professor in the Center for Advanced Study, and professor in the Carle-Illinois College of Medicine.
+He also was a faculty member of the Beckman Institute at the University of Illinois, and was an adjunct professor of physics at Michigan State University to support biological physics faculty mentoring.

 Research

 His research covers a wide range of areas in chemical physics and biological physics, including the kinetics of biological systems, quantum dynamics of energy flow within molecules, and optically assisted scanning tunneling microscopy.
 A common theme of his research is the implementation of state-of-the-art laser and microscopy techniques to interrogate and manipulate complex systems, coupled with quantum or classical simulations.

 He has published over 300 articles, books and patents on topics ranging from quantum computing, to RNA and protein folding in the test tube and inside cells, to fish swimming behavioral studies, and ultra-distance cycling.